About the Author Mr. Charles Bartlett

 About Anglican Rose:

-Anglican Rose is a quest for magesterial Protestantism within the context of antique orthodoxy and medieval Catholicism.
-It is an exploration of our roots, particularly amongst northern Protestant & Erastian churches, where early Anglicans aimed for something older than Papacy– a Conciliar West where the national is fostered within the catholic.
-Here, early Protestants negotiated a balance with Rome and Eastern churches by way of secular monarchs, confessions, and convocations.
-They did not wish to overthrow Doctors or Fathers but restore primitive religion by them.
-Much of this blog is a consideration of these intentions and how Northern Catholicism, more particularly, the Elizabethan Settlement– that “Occidental Star”– might restore Christendom by her many sprigs.
-Let us revisit our mother’s baptismal font, recalling once again our spiritual birth-waters and humble parentage.
+Anglican Rose is a quest for magisterial Protestantism within the context of primitive purity & catholic past.
+It is an exploration of our roots, particularly among Protestant & Erastian churches, where early Anglicans aimed for something older than Papacy– a Christendom where the national is fostered within the catholic.
+Here, English Protestants negotiated a balance with Continental, even Eastern, churches by way of secular monarchs, convocations, and confessions.
+They did not wish to overthrow Doctors or Fathers but restore ancient religion.
+Much of this blog is a consideration of these intentions, and how our Long religious Settlement– starting with that “Occidental Star”– might restore the walls of our Jerusalem by reclaiming her many sprigs.
+Let us revisit our mother’s baptismal font, recalling once again (as in our rite of confirmation) these spiritual birth-waters and humble parentage.

 “I know a Rose Tree springing Forth from an ancient root, As men of old we singing, From Jesse came the shoot that bore a blossom bright Amid the cold of winter When half spent the night.